conholdate/conholdatenet-docs/net/aspose-total-for-net/convert-file-formats/convert-xls-xlsx-to-doc-docx/_index.md

 weight: 10
 ---

 Converting your Excel data to Word is an important feature for the reporting apps.
-This can easily be achieved with a combination of Aspose.Cells and Aspose.Pdf which are part of Conholdate.Total for .NET.
+This can easily be achieved with a combination of Aspose.Cells and Aspose.PDF which are part of Conholdate.Total for .NET.

 ## **Convert XLS XLSX to Word in C#**
 To convert XLS, XLSX or any Excel format to DOC or DOCX, you can follow these simple steps.